sylverpyro/windows-debloat-and-optout/outline.md

 To settle the system state

 # OPTIONAL Checkpint again
-Now that you have a clean base to start installing on top of, good idea to make a checkpoint before moving on Because windows by default does not allow more than 1 checkpint every 24 hours, we have to change the checkpiont interval in regedit before we can run this second checkpoint.
+Now that you have a clean base to start installing on top of, good idea to make a checkpoint before moving on
+Because windows by default does not allow more than 1 checkpint every 24 hours, we have to change the checkpiont interval in regedit before we can run this second checkpoint.
 **NOTE** If you do run this, after the checkpioint is complete, set the checkpoint back to it's default value
+`PowerShell (admin)`
 ```
 # Remove the checkpoint interval entierly
 REG ADD "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\SystemRestore" /V "SystemRestorePointCreationFrequency" /T REG_DWORD /D 0 /F